- This page, Statement of the Supreme Judicial Court and Introduction, is offered by

 - the Chief Justices of each Department of the Trial Court, the Appeals Court, and the Supreme Judicial Court, for accommodating the time commitment of Committee members to participate on the committee; and

-The value of the Guide in practice is confirmed by the fact that it has been cited as a source of authority by the Appeals Court and by the Supreme Judicial Court in both published and unpublished opinions more than 1,000 times since it was first published in 2008.
+The value of the Guide in practice is confirmed by the fact that it has been cited as a source of authority by the Appeals Court and by the Supreme Judicial Court in both published and unpublished opinions more than 1,300 times since it was first published in 2008.
 The Guide is also frequently cited and relied upon by judges throughout the Trial Court.
-Ultimately, the best evidence of the Guide’s value is the frequency with which it is cited by lawyers and parties in civil, criminal, juvenile, and youthful offender cases as an authoritative expression of Massachusetts evidence law.
+Ultimately, the best evidence of the Guide’s value is the frequency with which it is consulted by judges, lawyers, and parties in civil, criminal, juvenile, and youthful offender cases as an authoritative expression of Massachusetts evidence law.
 The extraordinary consensus that exists among the members of the bench and the bar as to the Guide’s authoritativeness is a tribute to the acumen and dedication of the members of the Advisory Committee with whom we serve who labor throughout the year to understand and to concisely integrate into the fabric of the Guide developments in our common law, court rules, constitutional law, and statutes, as well as pertinent decisions of the United States Supreme Court, that sometimes bring about sweeping changes in the law of evidence and in the responsibilities of lawyers and judges.